 - Identify behaviors or lifestyle choices of their own that put them at increased risk for poor health

 - Create a healthy, balanced meal using foods available on and around campus

-- Nutrition Activity - Plate & Servings: Introduces the students to the Choose My Plate nutrition recommendations.
+- Introduces the students to the Choose My Plate nutrition recommendations.
 Students will work in groups to create a balanced meal using pictures of foods that are available in the hot food line at the Russell House.
 This activity is designed to help students recognize how much each of the food groups should contribute to their overall meal.
 This section also includes ideas for other healthy eating options on campus.

-- "Eat This, Not That" Nutrition Game: This game compares the nutrient content (mainly calories and fat) of food choices at popular fast food restaurants (Chick-fil-A, Taco Bell, Einstein’s Bagels, Moe’s, Starbucks, and Burger King).
+- This game compares the nutrient content (mainly calories and fat) of food choices at popular fast food restaurants (Chick-fil-A, Taco Bell, Einstein’s Bagels, Moe’s, Starbucks, and Burger King).
 This activity is designed to help students recognize that what looks/sounds like it might be a healthy option, may not always be the case.

-- Components of Fitness Activity: This activity will get the students up and moving to introduce the 5 components of physical fitness: cardiovascular fitness, muscular strength, muscular endurance, body composition and flexibility.
+- This activity will get the students up and moving to introduce the 5 components of physical fitness: cardiovascular fitness, muscular strength, muscular endurance, body composition and flexibility.
 Students will be lead through stationary cardiovascular, muscular endurance and flexibility exercises.

 - Smoking Activity: